imagestream/opuntia-docs/Opuntia-manual/configuration/wired-interfaces.rst

 CLI
 ***

-The "DHCP client" protocol is has no default configuration options.
+The "DHCP client" protocol is has few default configuration options.
 So the CLI configuration is very simple.
 Just connect to the Opuntia system via ssh.
 To access the Opuntia systems CLI interface please see the :ref:`Access-SSH` chapter of the manual.

 Below is a typical configuration for the "DHCP client" protocol on a *Wan* interface.